aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

     allowed_mga_objective_locations: list[str] = ["set_nodes", "set_location", "set_edges", "set_supernodes"]
 ```

-This class handles all the necessary paramters to set up the the MGA algorithm, in particular, in the `config.py` the user needs to set:
+This class handles all the necessary parameters to set up the MGA algorithm.
+In particular, in the `config.py`, the user needs to set:

 ```mga = config.mga```